akamalov/llm-council/README.md

 **Two MCP Tools:**
 - `llm_council_deliberate(question)` - Complete 3-stage deliberation
 - `llm_council_inspect(deliberation_id)` - Detailed stage breakdown

+**Location Independent:** Works from any directory - you can use llm-council from any project without being in the llm-council directory.

 This enables AI assistants to leverage multi-model consensus for complex architectural decisions, code reviews, and technical trade-offs.